 The photos of her parents are from Suzanne's own album and were sent to her in Auckland in the 1860s.
-Suzanne's father Louis Aubert and most likely Suzanne's mother Clarice Aubert.
+Suzanne's father Louis Aubert and most likely Suzanne's mother Clarice Aubert. succeed." tera ano e taea" Conversation and Vocabulary by Suzanne Aubert.

-- 42 -vez le peu de bien que je fais, f moi la grâce de réparer le mal que je puisse vous bénir pendant vie et vous louer dans toute l'ête Ainsi soit.il.

-ce moment les bienfaits de séricorde, et que leur cours le vôtre la vraie joie et la amor, à vous qui vives dans les siècles des siècles.
-Ainsi soit-il.

-Seigneur, ayez pitié de nous.

-FRANCE 1835-1850 The early years

-Marie Henriette Suzanne Aubert was born 19 June, 1835 in St-Symphoriende-Lay, a town not far from Lyon in France.
-She was born into a close-knit, middle class family with three brothers - Alphonse, Louis and Camille.

-When she was about two years old, Suzanne fell through the surface of a frozen pond and became temporarily crippled and blind.
-Because of this, and the premature death of her disabled brother Louis, she developed an enduring empathy for people with disabilities.
-Suzanne recovered the use of her limbs and most of her eyesight but she was left with a cast in one eye.

-In 1840 the family moved to Lyon, an industrial city in southern France which was active in missionary work.
-Hospitals, hospices and pharmacies were run by female congregations.
-Suzanne, her mother Clarice and grandmother, Joséphine, helped pregnant girls and their babies, and cared for girls with sexually transmitted diseases.

-Suzanne grew to be an active young woman with the strength and determination to challenge the restrictions of the times.
-Following the custom of the day, her parents had arranged her marriage to the son of a family friend.
-Suzanne refused to comply.
-Clarice sought the support of the Curé d'Ars, Jean Vianney, but he supported Suzanne.
-God had other designs for her, he said.
-It was the encouragement she needed.

-Mehemea ka mahi tahi taua tera uno e taea, 🐳

-FRANCE 1850-1860 Missionary calling

-As a young woman Suzanne developed her nursing skills, working as a volunteer alongside the Sisters of Charity to nurse cholera patients and wounded Crimean soldiers.
+Missionary Calling FRANCE 1850-1860 0- As a young woman Suzanne developed her nursing skills, working as a volunteer alongside the Sisters of Charity to nurse cholera patients and wounded Crimean soldiers.
 She also continued with private studies in healthcare, chemistry, botany and pharmacy, gaining skills that would prove invaluable in her work in New Zealand.

-During this time she had strong links with the Society of Mary.
-Two Marist missionary priests, Fathers Francoise Yardin and Poupinel, encouraged and advised her.
-Other influences were Pauline Jaricot, who established the lay Association of the Propagation of the Faith and Marist lay missionary pioneer, Françoise Perroton.
+During this time, she had strong links with the Society of Mary.
+Two Marist missionary priests, Fathers François Yardin and Poupinel, encouraged and advised her.
+Other influences were Pauline Jaricot, who established the lay Association of the Propagation of the Faith that supported Society of Mary missions in the Pacific and Marist lay missionary pioneer Françoise Perroton, who worked with women in the Western Pacific.
 However, it was the visit of Bishop Pompallier to Lyon in 1859 to recruit missionaries for his Auckland diocese that would steer Suzanne's missionary zeal towards New Zealand rather than the Pacific Islands.
+One of the most influential figures from those early days was the revered priest, Jean Vianney.
+In 1858 he made predictions that would mirror the course of her career.
+He told Suzanne: "You will go to the missions within two years ..."; "You will begin a work there and it will fall down.
+After many years you will build it up again, but it will again fall down."; "Oh my child, how many different crosses and trials await you in life.
+But whatever they do to you, whatever happens, whatever anvone will say to you, never, never give way, never let go, take courage, courage, courage."

 Bishop Pompallier, the first Catholic Bishop in New Zealand, recruited Suzanne for his Auckland diocese.
-Sisters of Compassion Archives, Wellington

-SEPTEMBER - DECEMBER 1860 The sea voyage

-Suzanne Aubert set sail from France for New Zealand on 4 September 1860.
+Sisters of Compassion Archives, Wellington The Sea Voyage september - December 1860 Suzanne Aubert set sail from France for New Zealand on 4 September 1860.
 It was a voyage that would test her courage and teach her new skills.
 On board the Général Teste were 23 new missionaries for New Zealand.
 The small whaling ship was demanding for passengers.
 Space was cramped, provisions were short and the days without landfall were long and monotonous.
-Three sperm whales were caught in the southern Pacific, and the persistent stench of whale oil, and rotting and burning whale flesh, worsened Suzanne's continuous seasickness and put her off sea travel forever.
+Three sperm whales were caught in the southern Pacific, and the persistent stench of whale oil, rotting and burning whale flesh worsened Suzanne's continuous seasickness and put her off sea travel forever.
 The trip was terrifying.
-During the first squall, the ship keeled over in roaring seas and was only righted when her sails were cut.
-In the second storm, a sailor fell from the mast into mountainous waves and was hauled back on board.

-During the voyage Bishop Pompallier and his secretary, Father McDonald, introduced some Māori and English to the French-speaking missionaries.
+During the first squall, the ship heeled over in roaring seas and was only righted when her sails were cut.
+In the second storm a sailor fell from the mast into mountainous waves and was hauled back on board.
+Throughout the voyage Bishop Pompallier and his secretary Father McDonald taught some Māori and less English to the French-speaking missionaries.
 "Have respect for the Māori culture," the bishop instructed them, "and achieve results through tolerance."
 His words became Suzanne's model.

-Have your heart ready to devote itself \$

-1860-1871 Auckland